-Intent To Sell Cards for the Livestock Premium Auction must be turned into the Fair Office by 10:00 p.m., Wednesday, July 24, 2024, if you intend to sell an item in the auction.
+Intent To Sell Cards for the Livestock Premium Auction must be turned into the Fair Office by 10:00 p.m., Wednesday, July 23, 2025, if you intend to sell an item in the auction.
 All animals to be sold must meet minimum final weight requirements.
-Any 4-H'er selling livestock at the Ellsworth County Fair will have completed Youth Quality Care of Animals annual certification by July 1st of the current year via Midway District Extension Office on-site classes or online.
+Any 4-H'er selling livestock at the Ellsworth County Fair will have completed Youth Quality Care of Animals (YQCA) annual certification by July 1 of the current year via Midway Extension District Office on-site classes or online.
 This includes beef, sheep, goats, swine, rabbits, and poultry.
-If a certification is number is not on file prior to July 1 of the current year, exhibitors will not be able to participate in the Livestock Sale.
+If a certification number is not on file prior to July 1 of the current year, exhibitors will not be able to participate in the Livestock Auction.

-Intent to Sell cards for the Silent Auction (for static items only) must be turned into the Fair Office by 12:00 pm, Wednesday, July 24, if you intend to sell an item in the Silent Auction.
+Intent to Sell Forms for the Silent Auction (for static items only) must be turned into the Fair Office by 12:00 p.m., Wednesday, July 23, if you intend to sell an item in the Silent Auction.
 4-H'ers may only sell ONE item/animal in either the Livestock Premium Auction OR the Silent Auction.
 The Silent Auction is a terminal auction; the item you are auctioning will be given to the buyer.